 We have adopted an inspirational and exciting way to teach the National Curriculum through the Cornerstones creative curriculum at Adderley.
-Here are the Imaginative Learning Projects (ILPs) that children learn in each Year Group:
+Here are the Imaginative Learning Projects (ILPs) that children will be learning this year in each Year Group:

 “Creativity is putting your imagination to work, and it’s produced the most extraordinary results in human culture.”
 Sir Ken Robinson